robclancy/xf-console/README.md

-xf-console
+XenForo Console
 ==========

-Console for working with XenForo
+Console component for working with XenForo.